 Furthermore, internal government reviews decided in 2011 that the WikiLeaks revelations, though “embarrassing”, “ caused only limited damage to US interests .

-Manning has contended that the materials released were selected purposefully to ensure service personnel and national security would not be harmed.
+Manning has contended the materials released were selected purposefully to ensure service personnel and national security would not be harmed.